Chaos Groups VRAY Benchmark is an extremely popular Benchmark, as it can Benchmark your Processor as well as your Graphics Card.

 This though only works, if you don’t need any kind of effects that either don’t work well on the GPU or take long to prepare, like huge displacements, Motion Blur, or Meshes that are so big, they or the Scene don’t fit into your VRAM.
 If you have to swap to System RAM, things get slower.

 There were times when GPU Render Engines were just not mature enough and lacked many of the features that CPU Render Engines offered.

 But nowadays, this argument is not valid anymore.
 GPU Render Engines such as VRAY-RT, Octane, Redshift, Furryball and many others have reached the same level as CPU Render Engines and have even overtaken them in some instances.

 VRAY Benchmark Results: Interesting Findings

 There are some highly interesting findings in the Results of these Benchmarks.

 AMD Ryzen R7 1700: Take a look at how close The Ryzen 8 Core CPUs are to each other.
-The Ryzen R7 1700 being even faster than the superior 1700X with a higher base clock.
+The Ryzen R7 1700 is even faster than the supposedly superior 1700X with a higher base clock.
 The Same situation can be found with the Ryzen 1600 vs the 1600X with the 1600 being faster than its superior big brother.

 Intel i7 8700K: This Intel 6-Core CPU scores even higher than the superior i7 8086K that is supposed to have a higher Turbo-Boost Clock up to 5GHz.